AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 ![](assets/screen-shot-2019-08-23-10.49.21.png)

 Use the **Open Selection Dialog** button to open the component selector to choose which experience fragment component variation to add to the content page.

+If you add the Experience Fragment Component to a template, note that it will be automatically localized provided that the Experience Fragments are localized, so what is rendered on the page may vary from the component you explicitly select.
+[See the example above](#example) for more information.

 ## Design Dialog {#design-dialog}